smtaylor22/smtaylor22/README.md

 - 👋 Hi, I’m @smtaylor22
 - 👀 I’m interested in Full Stack Web App Development
-- 🌱 I’m currently learning Algorithms
+- 🌱 I’m currently taking a complexity and computation class on Algorithms
 - 📫 How to reach me Twitter @devotedhigher

 <!---